vincebanzon/vue-simple-svg/README.md

 ### Notes:
-- inline svg element has a class '.simple-svg'
+- inline svg element has a class '.span-svg'
-- inline svg has a div wrapper with a class '.simple-svg-wrapper'
+- inline svg has a div wrapper with a class '.span-svg-wrapper'
 - fill/stroke style set to a path of a SVG will be removed unless its value is 'none' or preserveColor is true

 ### Demo: